 Everyone -- from emergency medical technicians in the community who will respond to a 911 call for an ambulance to the doctors and nurses in every department at Pen Bay Medical Center; the physical therapists and the pharmacists at the Pen Bay dispensary and the personnel who handle home-care visits:

 We've covered all elements of stroke care in a center approved by The Joint Commission (TJC).
-And we're proud to say that Pen Bay is one of three certified Primary Care Stroke Centers in Maine.
+And we're proud to say that Pen Bay is one of four certified Primary Care Stroke Centers in Maine.

 Pen Bay treats between 160 and 180 patients for stroke each year.
 Nationally, someone in the U.S. has a stroke every 45 seconds – that's approximately 700,000 people annually, according to the American Heart Association.

 It’s important to remember that stroke is a medical emergency.
 If you or someone you're with experiences signs of a stroke, call 911 right away.
 Precious minutes can save precious lives.

 What are the signs and symptoms of stroke?